dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/routed-events-overview.md

 ### Routed Event Handlers and XAML

-To add a handler for an event using [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)], you declare the event name as an attribute on the element that is an event listener.
+To add a handler for an event using XAML, you declare the event name as an attribute on the element that is an event listener.
 The value of the attribute is the name of your implemented handler method, which must exist in the partial class of the code-behind file.

 [!code-xaml[EventOvwSupport#SimplestSyntax](~/samples/snippets/csharp/VS_Snippets_Wpf/EventOvwSupport/CSharp/default.xaml#simplestsyntax)]

-The [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)] syntax for adding standard CLR event handlers is the same for adding routed event handlers, because you are really adding handlers to the CLR event wrapper, which has a routed event implementation underneath.
-For more information about adding event handlers in [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)], see [XAML in WPF](xaml-in-wpf.md).
+The XAML syntax for adding standard CLR event handlers is the same for adding routed event handlers, because you are really adding handlers to the CLR event wrapper, which has a routed event implementation underneath.
+For more information about adding event handlers in XAML, see [XAML in WPF](xaml-in-wpf.md).

 <a name="routing_strategies"></a>